HossBigft/sysAdminToolboxBackendTokenExecutor/README.md

 # Description

 A secure wrapper for executing privileged commands related to Plesk and BIND server administration.
-Commands to execute passed via signed tokens.
+Commands to execute passed via signed tokens encoded with Base64.
 [Example of generator](https://github.com/HossBigft/signedTokenGenerator)

 # Building the Binary